 Piston Size 48 mm

-Body Material 'Zinc Plated Steel"
+Body Material (Steel)

-Body Material Aluminum
+Body Material (Aluminum)

 Heat Dissipation Performance Better

 Having around 200 PSI number of Nitrogen gas this shock provides firm ride over the trails.
-It is steady when you drive through the bumps.

 Quick Review of FOX 2.0